mgamio/blog/_posts/2022-08-27-the-ubiquitous-language.md

 ## Understand business concepts before translating them into source code

 The ubiquitous language is the language of the business.
 Technical names are not allowed to describe the business domain.
+It is a set of concepts and vocabulary shared between everyone on the team.

 Some developers can specify the following class design when your bounded context is translated into source code.